ponkila/HomestakerOS/README.md

 - [1. 📚 Getting Started](./docs/getting_started.md)

-  Learn how to set up your machine for deploying HomestakerOS, including manual drive formatting and essential configurations.
+  Learn how to set up your machine for deploying HomestakerOS, including essential setup and configurations.

 - [2. 🤔 What is Ethereum](./docs/what_is_ethereum.md)